Schuberts – A brief history of a special and proud family business.

 During the 80’s it became apparent that most of the major machinery manufacturers in Italy and Germany were ‘grouping’ and the Schubert Company was in danger of losing its independence.
 The decision was made to exit the main panel processing market and concentrate on surface coating equipment both wet and dry and stay totally autonomous.
 Peter’s son joined the business over a decade ago and brought a wealth of energy and technical knowledge with him.

-For the last 10 years from a technical centre in the North East of the UK, a complete range of spray booths, enclosures and drying/curing systems for lacquers has been developed.
+For the last 10 years from a technical centre in the North East of the UK and over different sites, a complete range of spray booths, enclosures and drying/curing systems for lacquers have been developed.
 The jewel in the crown is the Schubox, universally accepted as the most advanced and efficient drying and curing system of its type in the world.

 From stand-alone high quality spray shops, flash-off systems and curing zones all the way through to turn-key autonomous automatic high speed coating lines, Schuberts have all customers catered for.